 Add all ingredients to a 4 ounce bottle and shake well.
 Spray as needed.
 (Not intended for internal consumption!
 Keep away from eyes and mouth.)

 Please read carefully: While the health benefits are often unparalleled, essential oils are super potent little bottles of oil and should be used intelligently.
 Dilute them accordingly; test first because some can cause skin reactions in sensitive individuals; keep them away from your eyes and ears; do not ingest (there is some controversy here, but several are definitely toxic); and if pregnant or nursing always check with your doctor first.
-Also use care with children and check the dilution ratios.
-Also, be sure you’re using 100% pure essential oils because those bottles of fragrance oils carry none of the same health benefits.
+Also, exercise extra care with children and check the dilution ratios.
+Always be sure you’re using 100% pure essential oils because those bottles of fragrance oils carry none of the same health benefits.